jsn/sillyscheme/README.rst

   Completely impractical exercise in reinventing  the wheel
 -------------------------------------------------------------

-**July 18, 2010: Oops, dates on my computer were screwed up for one day, hence the commits timestamps were all wrong.
+..
+Caution:: July 18, 2010: Oops, dates on my computer were screwed up for one day, hence the commits timestamps were all wrong.
 I fixed it, and force-pushed the changes to github.
-Unfortunately, if you cloned / fetched the repository recently, you'll have to re-clone it again now -- merges / rebases will not work otherwise.**
+Unfortunately, if you cloned / fetched the repository recently, you'll have to re-clone it again now -- merges / rebases will not work otherwise.

 Rationale
 =========

-This project is inspired by `this series of blog posts
-<http://avva.livejournal.com/2244437.html>`_ by Anatoly Vorobey (the link
-is in Russian).
+This project is inspired by `this series of blog posts`_ by Anatoly Vorobey (the link is in Russian).

 Scheme implementations are a dime a dozen these days.
 In fact, the best ones are even free.
-(My personal favorite is `Chicken Scheme
-<http://callcc.org/>`_).
-Nobody needs another scheme interpreter, not even
+(My personal favorite is `Chicken Scheme`_ ).
+Nobody needs another scheme interpreter, not even me.
-me.
 So why write it?
 For fun, obviously.
-Besides, sometimes I think every programmer should implement some kind of Lisp at least once -- and no, suffering the effects of `10th Greenspun Rule
-<http://en.wikipedia.org/wiki/Greenspun's_Tenth_Rule>`_ doesn't give you a
+Besides, sometimes I think every programmer should implement some kind of Lisp at least once -- and no, suffering the effects of `10th Greenspun Rule`_ doesn't give you a free pass.
-free pass.

 So.
 The plan is to implement a relatively straightforward Scheme interpreter in C. I plan to keep C codebase as small as possible -- maybe